 When you look in the mirror, what do you see?

-Know thyself, fix what you can to the best of your ability to give you the advantage in a fight.
+Know yourself, fix what you can to the best of your ability to give you the advantage in a fight.
 Know thy enemy and what is most likely to happen in your area.
-Do those things, and like what Sun Tsu stated, “you will win 1000 battles.”
+Do those things, and like Sun Tsu stated, “You will win 1000 battles.”

 Author: Ian Bolser